sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 5. **Observability:** Istio offers robust observability tools, including distributed tracing (with Jaeger or Zipkin), metrics collection (with Prometheus), and Grafana dashboards.
 These tools help you gain insights into the behavior of your microservices and troubleshoot issues.

-6. **Traffic Telemetry:** Istio collects telemetry data about network traffic between services.
-This data can be used to monitor performance, detect anomalies, and generate alerts.

-7. **Fault Injection and Testing:** Istio allows you to inject faults and delays into your services for testing purposes.
-This helps you simulate real-world conditions and verify how your applications handle failures.

-8. **Extensible:** Istio is highly extensible and can be integrated with other tools and platforms.
-You can use custom Envoy filters, web assembly (Wasm) modules, and adapters to extend Istio's functionality.

-Istio deploys a sidecar proxy (based on Envoy) alongside each microservice in your cluster.
-This sidecar handles network traffic and enforces policies configured through Istio control plane components, such as Pilot, Mixer, Citadel, and Galley.

 ## why we go with containers?
 Containers offer several benefits that make them a popular choice for software development and deployment.
 Here are some compelling reasons why organizations and developers choose to use containers: